-- 3.1.1 Opioids refer to both the naturally occurring opiates (i.e. medications / substances derived from opium, i.e. morphine, codeine, and heroin) as well as a large number of synthetic congeners, all of which mostly have morphine-like activity at receptors in the brain.
-Synthetic opioids include compounds like tramadol, oxycodone, hydromorphone, fentanyl, meperidine, methadone, as well as buprenorphine, which is a partial agonist at the receptor. - 3.1.2 Different opioids vary in half-life and are commercially available in a variety of immediate-release and slow-release formulations.
-This results in a wide variability in their duration of action.
+3.1.1 Opioids refer to both the naturally occurring opiates (i.e. medications / substances derived from opium, i.e. morphine, codeine, and heroin) as well as a large number of synthetic congeners, all of which mostly have morphine-like activity at receptors in the brain2.
+Synthetic opioids include compounds like tramadol, oxycodone, hydromorphone, fentanyl, meperidine, methadone, as well as buprenorphine, which is a partial agonist at the receptor.

-&lt;sup>2 Ries R, Fiellin DA, Miller SC, Saitz R. (Eds) Principles of Addiction Medicine 5th Edition, 2014.
+2 Ries R, Fiellin DA, Miller SC, Saitz R. (Eds) Principles of Addiction Medicine 5th Edition, 2014.